Employees

 If you take annual holidays in advance, you get paid whichever amount is the greater of:

-• your – for the 12 months to the end of the last pay period – and before the annual holiday, or since your start date, if you have worked for your employer for less than 12 months.
+average weekly earnings – for the 12 months to the end of the last pay period – and before the annual holiday, or since your start date, if you have worked for your employer for less than 12 months.1/52 of an employee’s gross earnings for the 12 months up to the end of the last pay period before they take annual holidays (or however many weeks they’ve worked if it’s under a year).

 Jiao has worked for her employer TJ’s Tyres for 24 weeks.
 Her employer agrees she can take one week of annual holidays in advance so she can attend a family wedding.